In the winter of 2017, I decided to buy a sailboat. My first. A magnificent Alberg 30 named “Caribou D.”

 Changing the name of a boat brings bad luck …

-According to superstition and maritime tradition, one should not change the name of a boat in order not to incur the wrath of Neptune.
+According to superstition and maritime tradition, one should not change the name of a boat in order to not incur the wrath of Neptune.
 Or, if you want to do it, you have to cut the macoui.
-The macoui is attached to the name of the boat, it is the wake, the great snake that permanently follows the boat.
+The macoui is attached to the name of the boat and forms in its wake as a the great snake that permanently follows the boat.

 Each boat should only have one macoui.
-He already has his because of his first baptism.
-When it is renamed, there will therefore be a second one and each macoui will want to become the exclusive macoui of the boat … You must therefore rename the boat by cutting the macoui attached to the old name, before giving it the name that the owner has chosen.
+Le CaribouD. already has his from its first baptism.
+When it is renamed, there will therefore be a second one and each macoui will compete to become the exclusive macoui of the boat … You must therefore rename the boat by cutting the macoui attached to the old name, before giving it the name that the owner has chosen.
 A friendly boat will follow the renamed boat.
 The owner will pour a glass of rum at the back to get the macoui drunk.